kno10/WikipediaEntities/README.md

 But beware, there are language specific pitfalls.
 For example

-    bayern\t	3731\t	FC Bayern Munich:2167:0.581 ...
-Bavaria:566:0.152
+    bayern\t	4392\t	FC Bayern Munich:743:16%\t	Bavaria:713:16%

-yet, "Bayern" is in fact the german name of the state of Bavaria.
-It is specific to English wikipedia that this term is mostly used in conjunction with the soccer club FC Bayern.
+indicates that the term "Bayern" (German name of Bavaria) is also very often referring to the soccer club FC Bayern (in the English Wikipedia).

 Processing Wikipedia Data